zoisite-rb/zoisite-rb/guides/source/rails_on_rack.md

 **`ActionDispatch::ActionableExceptions`**

-* Provides a way to dispatch actions from Rails' error pages.
+* Provides a way to dispatch actions from Zoisite' error pages.

 **`ActionDispatch::Reloader`**